Petrelli/zhe/_pages/about.md

 For Prospective Students
 ======
 I am always looking for self-motivated graduate students, if you are interested in what I am doing, please send <a href="mailto:zhezhang@njupt.edu.cn">me</a> your CV.
+For NJUPT students, I encourage them to do their 4th year project with me.

 Advice for prospective students: